linonetwo/solid-tiddlywiki-syncadaptor/README.md

 ### Data structure

-This sync adapter will create some folders (containers) to store your tiddlers, each container is actually a web page with RDF inside, representing an array of `SkinnyTiddlers` (`SkinnyTiddlers` is used by [SyncAdaptor](https://tiddlywiki.com/dev/#Syncadaptor), describing what tiddlers you have in the backend).
+This sync adapter will create some folders (containers) to store your tiddlers, each container is actually a web page with RDF inside, representing an array of `SkinnyTiddlers` (`SkinnyTiddlers` is used by [SyncAdaptor](https://tiddlywiki.com/dev/#Syncadaptor), describing what tiddlers you have in the backend, with all metadata of those tiddlers, without text of those tiddlers).

+Files inside folders contains the `text` field of tiddlers.

 ### Please set a location to store tiddler before you login